casaltarelli/Grepy/README.md

 ### Christian Saltarelli
 CMPT 440L-200 - Final Project

 This project is a version of grep utility, developed in java, and known as grepy.
-This program searches files for regular expression pattern matches and produces dot graph file output for the automata used in matching computation.
+This program searches files for regular expression pattern matches and produces dot graph file output with PNG representation for the automata used in matching computation.

 ## Functionality
 * Learn the alphabet from a given input [FILE]